Key points of topological sorting algorithm |

 ---|

-- Topological sort represents a linear ordering of vertices in a Directed Acyclic Graph (DAG) meeting some prerequisite rules. - Rule for topological sorting : Vertex with no incoming edges is accessed first followed by the vertices on the outgoing paths.
+- Topological sort runs on a Directed Acyclic Graph (DAG) and returns a sequence of vertices.
+Each vertex in the topological sorting order comes prior to the vertices that it points to. - For a given Directed Acyclic Graph (DAG) there could be atleast 1 topological sorting order - Rule for topological sorting : Vertex with no incoming edges is accessed first followed by the vertices on the outgoing paths.
 Example 1 : In the below graph vertex 1 has no incoming edges and can be reached before 3, 6, 0, 5, 2 and 4.
 Example 2 : In the below graph vertex 0 has no incoming edges and can be reached before 5, 2, 1, 3, 6 and 4.
-Topological sorting using DFS - A topologically sorted order could be found by doing a DFS on the graph.
-While doing a DFS, a stack is maintained to store the nodes in a reverse topologically sorted order.
-A node is pushed into the stack only after all the adjacent nodes on its outgoing edges are visited.
-When the DFS ends, the nodes are popped off the stack to get a topologically sorted order. |
+Topological sorting using Depth First Search (DFS) - A topologically sorted order could be found by doing a DFS on the graph. - While doing a DFS, a stack is maintained to store the nodes in a reverse topologically sorted order. - A node is pushed into the stack only after all the adjacent nodes on its outgoing edges are visited. - When the DFS ends, the nodes are popped off the stack to get a topologically sorted order.
+Applications of Topological Sorting: - Many job scheduling applications use Topological Sorting for scheduling jobs that have dependencies on other jobs. - Many complex build systems use Topological Sorting for resolving the build dependencies. |

 Algorithm : Topological Sort ( Graph G, Source_Vertex S )